Published on 28 September 2020

-Mornington Peninsula Shire will ease burn off restrictions on small properties throughout October 2019 to allow residents to burn off for fire prevention purposes.
+Mornington Peninsula Shire will again ease burn off restrictions on small properties throughout October 2020 to allow residents to burn off for fire prevention purposes.

-For the month of October 2019, Open Air Burning is permitted only on Fridays and Saturdays between 9am and 4pm on land less than 1500 square metres, provided that:
+For the month of October 2020, Open Air Burning is permitted only on Fridays and Saturdays between 9am and 4pm on land between 500 and 1500 square metres, provided that:

-The easing of restrictions for land less than 1500 square metres would assist owners of smaller properties to reduce fine fuel in the lead up to the fire season.
+The easing of restrictions for land less than 1500 square metres aims to assist owners of smaller properties to reduce fine fuel in the lead up to the fire season.

-All residents undertaking Open Air Burning should follow the General Fire Safety Provisions, which includes:
+All residents undertaking Open Air Burning must also always follow the General Fire Safety Provisions: